mahardikasuryakusuma/Web-Based-Citizen-Data-Management-Application-Preview/README.md

-# 🎯 Web-Based Citizen Data Management Application
+# 🎯 Web-Based Citizen Data Management Application ( Preview )

-A modern, responsive, and user-friendly **Web-Based Citizen Data Management Application** built with **Laravel 11** and **Filament 3**.
+## A modern, responsive, and user-friendly **Web-Based Citizen Data Management Application** built with **Laravel 11** and **Filament 3**.
 This application helps manage and visualize demographic data efficiently at the neighborhood level.
 ---

 ## 🖥️ Fitur Utama